The Academy of American Poets Laureate Fellowships

 and Mark Nowak

 .
-The panel will be co-chaired by Eunice “Nicie” Panetta, executive producer and co-host of “Fresh," a podcast series in development about the freshman class of the 116th Congress, and former board chair of the Academy of American Poets; and Jennifer Benka
+The panel was co-chaired by Eunice “Nicie” Panetta, executive producer and co-host of “Fresh," a podcast series in development about the freshman class of the 116th Congress, and former board chair of the Academy of American Poets; and Jennifer Benka

 , president and executive director of the Academy of American Poets.